Efficient Algorithms for Sparse Moment Problems without Separation: Preliminaries

 where $M(P,Q)$ is the set of all joint distributions (also called coupling) on $\R^d \times \R^d$ with marginals $P$ and $Q$.
 Transportation distance is also called Rubinstein distance, Wasserstein distance or earth mover distance in the literature.
+We also need to define transportation distance for signed measures and complex domains.
+See Appendix~\ref{app:transfornonprob}.